• Send Us a Message

 • Autumn: Check for damage and repair

-• Winter: Maintain humidity levels
+• Winter: Keep humidity levels steady

 The Do's and Don'ts of Cleaning Wood Furniture

-away to prevent staining.
+clean spills right away to prevent stains.
 Don't soak the wood when cleaning.
-Use a slightly damp cloth instead.
-Do use special
+Use a slightly damp

-wood cleaners for deeper cleaning.
-Don't forget to test new products on a hidden spot first.
-Do polish your
+cloth instead.
+Do use special wood cleaners for deeper cleaning.
+Don't forget to test new products

-the wood grain when cleaning and polishing.
 Don't use circular motions, as this can leave marks.
-Always read
+Always read care labels and follow the maker's

-care labels and follow the manufacturer's advice for best results.
+advice for best results.

 Protecting Your Furniture Against Termites and Other Pests

 Termites and wood-boring insects are a big problem in South Africa.
-Regular checks are key to catching issues
+Regular checks are key to

-early.
+catching issues early.
 Look for small holes or sawdust near your furniture.
-Keep wooden items away from walls to allow air flow.
+Keep wooden items away

+from walls to allow air flow.
 This makes it harder for pests to reach the wood.
-Use borate treatments to prevent infestations.
-These are safe
+Use borate treatments

-for indoor use and effective.
-Avoid storing wood furniture in damp places like basements.
-If you see signs of
+in damp places like basements.
+If you see signs of pests, call a pro right away.
+For old or valuable

-tips to keep pests away:
+pieces, get regular treatments from an expert.
+Some tips to keep pests away:

-• Inspect furniture monthly
+• Check furniture monthly

 • Keep areas around furniture clean and dry